2015 August A. Rendigs National Products Liability Moot Court Competition

 Dear Moot Court Competitor:

-The 26th Annual August A. Rendigs, Jr. National Moot Court Competition is the only national competition devoted to products liability law.
+The 28th Annual August A. Rendigs, Jr. National Moot Court Competition is the only national competition devoted to products liability law.
 The competition honors Mr. August A. Rendigs, Jr. (1895-1988), one of Cincinnati’s most respected trial lawyers.
 This competition is open to thirty teams from ABA-accredited law schools.

-The competition will be held March 15-16, 2013 in Cincinnati, Ohio.
+The competition will be held March 27-28, 2015 in Cincinnati, Ohio.
 The preliminary rounds will be argued in the Hamilton County Courthouse.
 The advanced rounds will be held in the Potter Stewart Federal courthouse, which houses the Western Division of the Southern District of Ohio as well as being the seat of the Sixth Circuit Court of Appeals.
 The final round of the competition will be argued in the En Banc courtroom of the Sixth Circuit, a unique opportunity for any lawyer or law student.

 Each competing team will write one appellate brief and argue both on and off-brief.
 All participants are required to argue at least once during the three preliminary rounds.
 Based on preliminary round performance, teams will be selected to advance to the elimination rounds.

 In addition to the competition, we host a semi-formal dinner banquet on the first night of the competition at the historic Hilton Netherlands Plaza Hotel.
-The Netherlands Plaza is a fixture of Cincinnati history, built into Carew Tower, the tallest building in Cincinnati, its design and construction was done in an effort to rival the Waldorf-Astoria Hotel in New York City.
+The Netherlands Plaza is a fixture of Cincinnati history, built into Carew Tower, the second-tallest building in Cincinnati, its design and construction was done in an effort to rival the Waldorf-Astoria Hotel in New York City.
 It is a fine example of French Art Deco architecture and serves some of the best food and drinks in the city.